jMisch44/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

-    .map() - produces a brand new array that changes the data inside the given array.
-It requires a return statement.

-    .filter() - produces a brand new array that is filtered using a true or false conditional.
-Only if something is true will it be added to the array.
-It also requires a return statement.

-    .reduce() - it returns a single value and is usually used for addition or multiplication. it is different in that it requires two parameters to function, an accumulator and a current value.
+    .map and .filter both return a new array.
+Both of these methods require a return statement. .map is used to change things in a array, so an example of when you would use it is if you needed to make properties lowercase in an array. .filter is used to filter through an array using a conditional.
+An example of when to use it is if you wanted to look through an array and find only values that are less than 5.
+Then the new array would only contain the values less than 5. .reduce is different than the other two because it only returns a single value.
+It is generally used for addition or multiplication but could be used for anything.
+It is also the only method of the three that need two parameters for initialization.
+An example of when to use .reduce would be if you wanted to find an average number from an array.
+You would use the number produced from reduce and divide the length of the array by that number.

 2. Explain the difference between a callback and a higher order function.

-    A callback is a function that use as a argument.
-You pass a callback into a higher order function.
+    A callback is a function that is used as a argument.
+You pass a callback function into a higher order function.

 3. Explain what a closure is.